Cybergabe/Cybergabe/README.md

 - 👩‍💻 I’m currently learnign how to use Docker and RedHat/CentOS/Fedora OS
 - 🌱 I’m currently reading Just for Fun: The Story of an Accidental Revolutionary by Linus Torvalds, creator of Linux
 - 💬 Ask me about Linux OS
-- (emoji here) My favorite Linux book: Linux Bible by Christopher Negus
+- 📘 My favorite Linux book: Linux Bible by Christopher Negus
 - 📫 How to reach me: [ibikunlegabriel@proton.me](mailto:ibikunlegabriel@proton.me)
 - ⚡ Fun fact about me: I love to sightsee in my spare time